salepape/solar-system-simulation/README.md

 * [Assimp](https://github.com/assimp) to load 3D models (i.e. composed of sub-meshes and materials)
 * [FreeType](https://github.com/freetype) to render 2D glyphs (i.e. ASCII characters).

-Finally, [RenderDoc](https://github.com/baldurk/renderdoc) has also been used to improve the rendering performance/frame rate in some places.
+Finally, [RenderDoc](https://github.com/baldurk/renderdoc) has been used to improve the rendering performance/frame rate in some places.

 ## :telescope: Content